Resources and Safety

 - SD County COVID-19 Small Business & Nonprofit Loan Program (SBNLP) offers loan amounts between $50,000 to $300,000

-Find the right plan for your business and view our pricing plan comparison in My Account.
+Find the right SDG&E pricing plan for your business by using the comparison tool in My Account.
 You’ll see annual costs estimates based on your past 12 months of electricity use.

 Now more than ever, it’s important to do our part to keep our communities and the people and business within them safe.
-Businesses like yours are part of the heartbeat of our community, driving economic growth and shaping the future of our region.
-Keep these essential safety tips in mind as your businesses move outdoors so you can do so safely, and without interfering with SDG&E’s ability to provide all customers with safe and reliable energy and service.
+Keep these essential safety tips in mind if your business operates outdoors so you can do so safely, and without interfering with SDG&E’s ability to provide all customers with safe and reliable energy and service.

 - Do not place outdoor dining chairs, tables, parklets and other items on top of underground facilities, or block access to poles and other utility infrastructure.